gvwilson/11-techbook/README.md

 can save you a lot of fruitless labor.

 Note that some differentiators are not significant enough to be selling points.
-For example, you might argue,
-"My book is better because it has color diagrams and the competition titles are black and white."
+For example, you might argue that your book is better because it has color diagrams while competing titles are black and white.
 Color diagrams usually don't make a significant difference in comprehension, so to an editor, a request for color printing usually equates to more investment and less profit.